|On this page|

 output attributes of incoming work items if they have the given file tag.

-When Mode is "Single file path", the path to the file to delete.
+When File is “Custom File Path”, the path to the file to delete.

-When Mode is "All result data for tag", delete paths in the
+When File is “Upstream Output Files”, delete paths in the

 output attributes of incoming work items if they have this file tag.